Return to First Part of Chapter

 All parties participating in the application hearing will be given an oppourtunity to make submissions on the issue of costs at the end of the hearing.
-In civil litigation this is done after the primary ruling in the case is given, so that parties can expose any unaccepted settlement offers at that time (as a way of demonstrating "reasonableness").
-Parties should inquire of the Board they are before as to its inclination on this issue.
+In civil litigation this is done after the primary ruling in the case is given, so that parties can expose any unaccepted settlement offers at that time (as a way of demonstrating "reasonableness" so as to gain the court's favour on the costs issue).

-- general approval for awarding the Board application fee to the successful party in most cases;
+- approval for awarding the Board application fee to the successful party in most cases [R23.1];

-- that where a party has engaged in "unreasonable conduct", legal fees may be be awarded - to the extent of such conduct - at a maximum hourly rate of $100 for lawyers or paid agents - and disbursements (out-of-pocket expenses) to a maximum of $700;
+- that where a party has engaged in "unreasonable conduct which causes undue delay or expense", legal fees and disbursements may be ordered.
+Legal fees may be be awarded, to the extent of such conduct, at a maximum hourly rate of $100 for lawyers or paid agents to a maximum of $700 [R23.2-23.3];

-In those rare situations in which a party or their representative is responsible for unreasonable conduct, this power allows the Board to accomplish two objectives:
+In those rare situations in which a party or their agent or legal representative is responsible for unreasonable conduct, this power allows the Board to accomplish two objectives:

-.
-Recover some of the taxpayers' monies which funded the proceedings, and,
+- recover some of the public's monies which funded the proceedings, and

-.
-Discourage inappropriate practices and conduct by parties and their representatives.
+- discourage inappropriate practices and conduct by parties and parties' agents and legal representatives.

 .
 Post-Judgment Interest